hugoalvarado/hugoalvarado.net/vuepress/cv.md

 * Docker
 * Redis
 * AWS, Heroku
+* Sentry

 ## Areas of expertise

-* Backend, Rest APIs
+* Backend, Rest APIs, Lambda
 * Event based architectures using AWS services

 ## Employment

-`Springfield, MO (Remote) - 2020- `
+`Regis, Minneapolis (Remote) - 2022- `
 __BriteCore__ Engineering Manager.
+Development manager and technical lead.
+Helped in identifying and migrating/rewriting on-prem software to AWS.
+Developed solutions that are now supporting key areas of the business:
+- Apis to support the different Regis brand websites
+- Product ordering integrations
+- Tip payment integrations
+- Data integrations with Google
+- Implemented software monitoring solutions

+`Springfield, MO (Remote) - 2020-2022`
+__BriteCore__ Engineering Manager.
-Development manager of 2 small remote teams (Policies and Quotes) where I conducted 1-on-1s, weekly planning sessions with the Product Owner and helped the development team members complete their tasks by clarifying technical or business questions.
+Development manager of 2 remote teams (Policies and Quotes) where I conducted 1-on-1s, weekly planning sessions with the Product Owner and helped the development team members complete their tasks by clarifying technical or business questions.
 Met with clients when required and helped route and resolve urgent issues.